 It is not advisable for beginners or small businesses to jump straight into the Virtual Private Server!
 If you’re just beginning with your new website and want to try out a few things, then your priority should be to opt for shared hosting.
 It is basically a hub of websites that don’t receive a lot of traffic or do not have loads of data within.
 Shared hosting can be bought for the cheapest prices, and can be afforded by anyone.
 But its uses and resources are limited to small businesses and blogs only.

 One must use a Virtual Private Server when one needs to make changes in the RAM, disk space, or CPU of their system.
 A Virtual Private Server can also be bought when your website is experiencing immense traffic that could be jamming the existing server or reducing the performance.

 Though the Virtual Private Server is more expensive than shared hosting, it offers a lot of advantages at economical costs.
 In simple words, Virtual Private Server acts like a full-fledged dedicated server at the lowest prices.

 There are four major types of web hosting that can be used to run a website or application.

 • Cloud Hosting

 Dedicated hosting is an expensive service that is reserved for a single user only.
-This hosting is used by large-scale businesses that drive millions of customers every day to their website.
+This hosting is used by large-scale businesses that drive millions of customers every day to their websites.
 Dedicated hosting is better than all of its alternatives because it gives the best user experience, despite the heavy traffic.

 Shared Hosting is the most basic version of hostings in the market.
-Multiple users run their website on a single server, with some limitations and deducted services.
+Multiple users run their websites on a single server, with some limitations and deducted services.
 It is ideal only for beginners and newcomers, but not for websites that receive huge traffic and have heavy data.

 Benefits of VPS hosting